-- (i)(a)(A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - (B) The Company does not hold any intangible assets, reporting under clause (i)(a)(B) of the Order is not applicable. - (i)(b) The property, plant and equipment were physically verified during the year by the management which, in our opinion, provides for physical verification at reasonable intervals.
-According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (i)(c) The Company does not have any immovable properties and hence reporting under clause (i)(c) of the Order is not applicable. - (i)(d) The Company has not revalued any of its property, plant and equipment during the year. - (i)(e) No proceedings have been initiated during the year or are pending against the Company as at 31 March 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii)(a) The Company does not have any inventory and hence reporting under clause (ii)(a) of the Order is not applicable. - (ii)(b) According to the information and explanations given to us, at any point of time of the year, the Company has not been sanctioned any working capital facility from banks or financial institutions and hence reporting under clause (ii)(b) of the Order is not applicable. - (iii) The Company has not made any investments in, provided any guarantee or security, and granted any loans to Companies, firms, Limited Liability Partnerships, or any other parties during the year.
-The Company has granted advances in the nature of unsecured loans to other parties, during the year, in respect of which: - (a) The Company has provided advances in the nature of loans during the year and the details of which are given below: -
+- (i)(a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, plant and equipment. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (i)(b) The Property, plant and equipment were physically verified during the year by the Management which, in our opinion, provides for physical verification at reasonable intervals.
+According to the information and explanation given to us, no material discrepancies were noticed on such verification. - (i)(c) The company does not have any immovable properties and hence reporting under clause (i)(c) of the Order is not applicable. - (i)(d) The Company has not revalued any of its Property, plant and equipment and intangible assets during the year. - (i)(e) No proceedings have been initiated during the year or are pending against the Company as at 31 March 2024 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii)(a) The Company does not have any inventory and hence reporting under clause (ii)(a) of the Order is not applicable. - (ii)(b) According to the information and explanations given to us, at any point of time of the year, the Company has not been sanctioned any working capital facility from banks or financial institutions and hence reporting under clause (ii)(b) of the Order is not applicable. - (iii)(a) The Company has provided loans or advances in the nature of loans during the year and details of which are given below:

-(Rs.
-In Lakhs
+(Amount in lakhs)

-Particulars Advances in the nature of loans
+Particulars Loans

-A. Aggregate amount granted / provided during the year:
+Aggregate amount granted/ provided during the year

-- Others 7.98
+- Others 75.00

-B. Balance outstanding as at balance sheet date in respect of above cases:
+Balance outstanding as at balance sheet date in respect of above cases

-- Others 1.70
+-Others 395.00